Colonial Hong Kong

 As an expatriate elite gave way to a rising local commercial class, Hong Kong became a chaotic mixture of new and old

-Clothing washed in apartments has to dry on poles sticking straight out from the building.
+Clothing washed in small apartments had to dry on poles sticking straight out from the building.
+There was no other space for clotheslines.

 At the inland border, we can look across at China.
 At this point it is just starting to emerge from the Cultural Revolution.